Dems head toward House control, but lose incumbents to GOP

 The fight for Torres Small's seat cost around $35 million, making it one of the country's most expensive races, according to the nonpartisan Center for Responsive Politics.
 She was defeated by Yvette Herrell, a former state legislator.

 Democrats were also disappointed in the Senate, where they nursed fading hopes of winning the majority.
-Trump's challenge from Democrat Joe Biden remained too close to call.
+Trump's challenge from Democrat Joe Biden remained too early to call.

 Before votes were counted, both parties’ operatives said the GOP would be fortunate to limit Democratic gains to a modest single digits.
 Democrats control the House 232-197, with five open seats and one independent.
 It takes 218 seats to control the chamber.